-It was 6pm at our hostel in Brisbane and I had just got back from work to a few people happily lounging around in our outdoor hippie shed.
+It was 6pm at our hostel in Brisbane and I had just got back from work to find a few people happily lounging around in our back yard hippie shed.

 “Man, I really wanted to go to AC/DC tonight,” someone piped up.
 I turned around.
 “ME TOO!
 And how awesome would it be to see them in Australia?”

-I wandered inside to change my work clothes, opened my laptop, and had a look just in case there were any tickets left.
-I couldn’t believe that there were!
-But I still wasn’t convinced – concert tickets in Australia are expeeeeeensive, and AC/DC are one of the most famous bands on the planet, playing a stadium world tour.
+I wandered inside to change out of my work clothes, opened my laptop, and had a look just in case there were any tickets left.
+To my disbelief, there were!
+But I still wasn’t convinced – concert tickets in Australia are notoriously expeeeeeensive, and AC/DC are one of the most famous bands on the planet, playing a stadium world tour.
 I expected to see $300 tickets and that would be that.

 So imagine my surprise when, moments later, tickets were coming up at $99 a pop.
 Excitedly, I ran outside.
 “Do you WANT to go and see AC/DC?!?”